Settings and Security

 To schedule payments

-1. On the TAP home page, select the client you want to make a payment for.
+1. On your TAP homepage, select the client you want to make a payment for.

 • If there’s a default payment channel, that information appears.
 Leave it as is to pay from that channel.